anbox-cloud/discourse-docs/howto/container/access.md

   [note type="information" status="Note"]The scrcpy snap package that is published to snap store is a non-official package.
 You can use it, but it's at your own risk.
 Because of this, it's highly recommended to build scrcpy from source by yourself.[/note]

-### Launch container
+### Launch instance

-First, launch a container with graphics enabled:
+First, launch an instance with graphics enabled:

     amc launch -s +adb --enable-graphics -r default

+[note type="information" status="Note"]Use the `--vm` flag to launch a virtual machine.[/note]

-The above command will launch a container from the default image.
-Since scrcpy requires ADB to establish the connection between your host and the container, the ADB service must be enabled by default.
+The above command will launch a container instance from the default image.
+Since scrcpy requires ADB to establish the connection between your host and the instance, the ADB service must be enabled by default.
 With the leading `+` symbol to the `adb` service, it exposes TCP port 5559 on the public address of the node.

-Afterwards you can find the network endpoint of the container in the output of the `amc ls` command:
+Afterwards you can find the network endpoint of the instance in the output of the `amc ls` command:

 ```bash
 +----------------------+---------------+---------+---------+------+---------------+-------------------------------------------------------+